• Skip to primary navigation

 • Fish has a tendency to stick to surfaces so it’s best to spray the baking pan with a non-stick cooking spray before baking the fish.

-• I’ve opted to set the oven to broil for a couple of minutes which gives the fish a slightly crispy exterior.
+• I’ve opted to set the oven to broil for a couple of minutes which gives the fish a lightly crisp exterior.
 This is optional but does add to the overall deliciousness of the dish.

 • Facebook